Where UNESCO Heritage Meets Alpine Wilderness

 4-star hotel with breakfast and dinner

-Properties such as Grand Hotel Portorož, Boutique Hotel Portorose or Wellness Hotel Apollo are a good example of what we select in this area.
+Properties such as Grand Hotel Donat or Rimski Dvor are a good example of what we select for the thermal resort experience

 Itinerary